1iveowl/Plugin.SegmentedControl/README.md

 |Xamarin.Android|Yes|API 18+|RadioGroup|
 |Xamarin.UWP|Yes|Win10 16299+|User Control/RadioButton|

-For previous versions UWP please use version 1.1.5.
+For previous versions of UWP please use version 1.1.5.

 ## How to used
 Using this plugin is easy.